zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ### Zowe API ML TLS requirements

 The API ML TLS requires servers to provide HTTPS ports.
-Each of the API ML services has the following specific requirements:
+Each API ML service has the following specific requirements:

 - **API Client**
     - The API Client is not a server